7TH EDITION

 A Crisis Unfolding

-West Africa currently produces around 75% of the world’s cocoa.
+West Africa currently produces over 70% of the world’s cocoa.
 But this comes at a devastating cost.
 In the last 60 years, Côte d’Ivoire has lost 94% of its forests, and Ghana has lost 80%.
 A third of this destruction was to make way for cocoa farms.

 94%-80%